loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 4. Therefore P holds at S(n)
 5. This propagation continues indefinitely

-Induction is consciousness recognizing that stable patterns persist. ∎
+Induction is observer recognizing that stable patterns persist. ∎

 ### 6.3.3 Strong Induction and Transitive Collapse